-The plastic-free revolution has started and new words enrich our daily vocabulary.
-We are beginning to see a lot of compostable and biodegradable products, but do we know what they actually mean?
+The plastic-free revolution has started and our daily vocabulary has been enriched with new terms; biodegradable and compostable.
+We are beginning to see a lot of biodegradable plastic and compostable products, but do we know what that actually means?

-From 2021, according to European legislation, the use of all disposable plastic objects will be prohibited: cutlery, plates, glasses, but also straws and food containers must be made of alternative, biodegradable and compostable materials.
+In 2021, the European Union brought out new legislation that meant the use of disposable plastic objects was prohibited: cutlery, plates, glasses, but also straws and food containers must be made of alternative, biodegradable and compostable materials.
+The UK is following suit in 2023 by bringing in legislation to ban single-use plastics.

 The phenomenon of degradation is part of the natural cycles of the Earth.
 There are many materials that degrade.
 However, the time in which the decomposition takes place varies.
 For some materials it is a process that is not at all rapid nor much less without consequences: plastic takes hundreds of years to degrade and never completely decomposes.
 It is also made up of polluting raw materials - such as oil - which return to nature with extremely harmful effects on the entire ecosystem.

-With this said, in comes eco-packaging, a sustainable and ecological solution — biodegradable and compostable are frequently used.
-But do we really know what ‘compostable’ and ‘biodegradable' are?
-Knowing the true meaning of words is the first step to change our habits for the better.
+In comes eco-packaging, a sustainable and ecological solution — where biodegradable and compostable are frequently used when talking about eco-packaging.
+However, do we really know what ‘compostable’ and ‘biodegradable' mean?
+Just because something is biodegradable, doesn't mean it is necessarily compostable.
+Knowing the true meaning of these words is the first step to changing our habits around the environment for the better.

 - A biodegradable material is able to break down into simple organic molecules such as water, carbon dioxide and methane, through the action of microorganisms and atmospheric agents.
-According to the specifications of the European legislation, a product can be defined as biodegradable if it dissolves by 90% within 6 months.
+This can occur between 6 months to millions of years.

 - A compostable material instead turns into compost - a natural fertilizer - with a decomposition process that takes place in less than 3 months.
 Also in this case the time factor constitutes the substantial difference between biodegradable and compostable: if a compostable material is in all respects also biodegradable, the opposite is not always true.
 Taking this difference into account is fundamental to making correct and conscious choices in everyday life.
 Compostable usually means the product will break down in a composting facility.